wp-plugins/the-welcomizer/readme.txt

 1. Upload `/the-welcomizer` directory and files to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Find the plugin under the menu 'Appearance'
+4. Find the plugin under the menu 'Appearance'
-4. Configure and save your first movement.
+5. Configure and save your first movement, or Import a *.twz file.

+To Import *.twz files, make this directory writable.
+(If you don't need this, you don't have to):
+'plugins/the-welcomizer/includes/import/server/uploads/'

 Useful extra jQuery plugins (Advanced):
 -